hiromataba/Movies-app/README.md

 > Classic Movie app

-This is a movie application that give us the possibility to create movies for allowed users and also rate the movies, the appliction has a homepage and a details page, You can rate a movie on the homepage without reloading the page
+This is a movie application that gives us the possibility to create movies for allowed users and also rate the movies, the appliction has a homepage and a details page, You can rate a movie on the homepage without reloading the page

 ## Home page